Embedding Comparator: Visualizing Differences in Global Structure and Local Neighborhoods via Small Multiples: Formative Interviews

-\item \textbf{Interactively link global and local views.} Participants consistently expressed frustration with the largely static nature of their existing embedding analysis tools\,---\,the lack of interactivity slows down their analysis processes and makes it difficult to deeply explore and identify differences that are not obvious.
-Thus, the Embedding Comparator should use interactive techniques to link global and local views together including allowing users to select local views from global views, highlight local neighborhoods within the global projections, and perform targeted searches to surface the local neighborhoods of specific embedded objects. \end{enumerate}
+\item \textbf{Interactively link global and local views for rapid analysis.} Users typically explained their global and local analysis as a single technique; however, current tools force users to complete each task independently by first projecting the high dimensional space and independently querying for objects of interest.
+The lack of interactivity slows down their analysis processes and makes it difficult to deeply explore and identify differences that are not obvious.
+Thus, the Embedding Comparator should use interactive techniques to link global and local views together, including allowing users to select local views from global views, highlight local neighborhoods within the global projections, and perform targeted searches to surface the local neighborhoods of specific embedded objects.

+\item \textbf{Yield deterministic and reproducible results that inspire user confidence.} Our formative interviews revealed many users avoided unreliable analysis techniques such as t-SNE and Procrustes alignment.
+Users want to be confident the patterns they uncover are representative of true patterns in the embedding space and are not artifacts of non-deterministic tools.
+As such, the Embedding Comparator should leverage techniques that produce reproducible results users can trust. \end{enumerate}